agcdtmr/learning-publicly/what-is-cURL.md

 ## Let's try it!

+cURL Example:

-cURL Example: Simple Data Retrieval
+### Simple Data Retrieval

 The most common way to use cURL is for simple data retrieval.
 You only need the URL:

 `curl http://wttr.in/amsterdam`

 This command acts as a Client asking the wttr.in Server for the weather data for Amsterdam.
 The server responds directly in your terminal.

+Let's try getting the public IP address of your machine.
+`curl ifconfig.me`